mongodb/docs/source/reference/replica-status.rst

    The ``lastHeartbeat`` value provides an :term:`ISODate` formatted date of the last heartbeat received from this member.
-Compare this value to the value of the :status:`date` field to track latency between these members.
+Compare this value to the value of the :status:`date <rs.status.date>` field to track latency between these members.

    This value does not appear for the member that returns the